black-punkduck/MakeHuman-Helpers/README.md

  * select the mesh and export with Blender exporter for .mhw format
  * change .proxy file so it refers to this mesh
  * create mirror table (use the .obj file of your proxy)
- * use symmetrize on the .mhw file.
+ * use symmetrize_weights on the .mhw file.
 Use "=all=" for the GROUP and if you changed the left side Blender, no further parameter is needed.
 The output should be written into a new file.
  * copy this file to the destinaton directory.

 ---